Electric cars

 anywhere, even at home.
 But what if you work away, travel a lot, or live

 in a high-rise apartment?
-Unfortunately, the world is still not properly geared up for
+Unfortunately, the world is still not geared up for

-electric cars and charging points remain relatively uncommon.
+mass use of electric cars and lack of charging points remains an issue.
 Picture courtesy of

 NASA.